WLAN-Pi/developers/style/README_STANDARDS.md

 ## Structure

-Every README must open with a short **"What / Why"** section — one to three sentences describing what the component does, what problem it solves, and what consumes or depends on it.
+Every README must open with a short **"What / Why"** section (one to three sentences describing what the component does, what problem it solves, and what consumes or depends on it).
 Put this before any build instructions or technical detail.

 Sections should appear in this order where applicable: